NushratJabenAurnima/Implementation_of_Stack/README.md

 ## Problem Statement
 **A stack is an Abstract Data Type (ADT), commonly used in most programming languages.
-It is In stack terminology, insertion operation is called PUSH operation and removal operation is called POP operation.
+In stack terminology, insertion operation is called PUSH operation and removal operation is called POP operation.
-It follows the principle of Last in First out(LIFO)**
+It follows the principle of Last in First out(LIFO).**

 ## The system allows the following features:
 **.
 User Input**